uncosung/react-test/README.md

 ## How to get started
 1. Ensure that you have [Node](https://nodejs.org/en/) installed
 2. Ensure that you have **forked** and **cloned** this [repo](https://github.com/uncosung/react-test) to your computer with `git clone https://github.com/uncosung/react-test.git`, then `cd react-test`
+3. Read through the endpoints used in [TheCocktailDb](https://www.thecocktaildb.com/api.php)

 Then,